|

 separate architectural identity within the larger University campus

-by completing the enclosure of the Hamilton/John Jay quadrangle
+by completing the enclosure of the Hamilton/John Jay quadrangle as

-has often been accused of lacking.
+often been accused of lacking.
 But more importantly, as the

-University expanded its dormitory facilities for undergraduates,
+University expanded its dormitory facilities for undergraduates, it

-day, the fraternities and student organizations offered opportunities
+fraternities and student organizations offered opportunities for

-for fostering community not available to the same degree in the
+fostering community not available to the same degree in the

 dormitories.
-Fecundity without solidarity can be barren and empty.
+Fecundity without solidarity can be barren and

 The

-University also egregiously failed to meet the needs of the undergraduate
+University also egregiously failed to meet the needs of the

-community by not acquiring adjacent properties for undergraduate
+undergraduate community by not acquiring adjacent properties for

-acquisitions, or if the land was already developed, it should have
+afford the property acquisitions, or if the land was already

-opted for the leafy greenswards of Westchester for its undergraduate
+developed, it should have opted for the leafy greenswards of

-campus.
-It created an admirable architectural legacy for generations
+Westchester for its undergraduate campus.
+It created an admirable

-of students, but it fell short in providing for many of their fundamental
+in providing for many of their fundamental human needs.

 As